Sarawak: Economy

 Historically, Sarawak's economy was stagnant during the rule of previous three white Rajahs.
 After the formation of Malaysia, Sarawak GDP growth rate has risen due to increase in petroleum output and the rise in global petroleum prices.
 However, the state economy is less diversified and still heavily dependent upon the export of primary commodities when compared to Malaysia overall.
 The per capita GDP in Sarawak was lower than the national average from 1970 to 1990.
-As of 2021, GDP per capita for Sarawak stands at RM 65,971 (US$ 15,173), which is the third highest in Malaysia.
+As of 2021, GDP per capita for Sarawak stands at RM 65,971 (US$15,173), which is the third highest in Malaysia.
 However, the urban-rural income gap remained a major problem in Sarawak.

 Sarawak is abundant in natural resources, and primary industries such as mining, agriculture, and forestry accounted for 32.8% of its economy in 2013.
 It also specialises in the manufacture of food and beverages, wood-based and rattan products, basic metal products, and petrochemicals, as well as cargo and air services and tourism.

 The state's gross domestic product (GDP) grew by 40.5% per year on average from 2010 to 2021, but became very more volatile later on, ranging from −3.0% in 2009 to 35.0% in 2021.
-Sarawak contributed 19.5% of Malaysia's GDP in the nine years leading up to 2020, making it the third largest contributor after Selangor and Kuala Lumpur.
+Sarawak contributed 9.5% of Malaysia's GDP in the nine years leading up to 2020, making it the third largest contributor after Selangor and Kuala Lumpur.
 From 2015 to 2021, the oil and gas industry accounted for 55.2% of the Sarawak government's revenue.
-It attracted RM 80 billion (US$ 17.85 billion) in foreign investments, with 95% going to the Sarawak Corridor of Renewable Energy (SCORE), the second largest economic corridor in Malaysia.
+It attracted RM 80 billion (US$17.85 billion) in foreign investments, with 95% going to the Sarawak Corridor of Renewable Energy (SCORE), the second largest economic corridor in Malaysia.

-As of 2021, Sarawak is producing 2,800,000 barrel of oil equivalent every day in 150 oil and gas producing fields.
-However, the export-oriented economy is dominated by liquefied natural gas (LNG), which accounts for more than half of total exports.
+Sarawak has an estimate of 800 million barrels of proven oil reserves with further are to be discovered based on recent findings.
+The export-oriented economy is dominated by liquefied natural gas (LNG), which accounts for more than half of total exports.
 Crude petroleum accounts for 45.1%, while palm oil, sawlogs, and sawn timber account for 12.0% collectively.
-The state receives a 15% royalty from Petronas over oil explorations in its territorial waters.
+The state receives a 5% royalty from Petronas over oil explorations in its territorial waters.
 Most of the oil and gas deposits are located offshore next to Bintulu and Miri at Balingian basin, Baram basin, and around Luconia Shoals.

 Sarawak is one of the world's largest exporters of tropical hardwood timber, constituting 65% of the total Malaysian log exports in 2000.
 The last United Nations statistics in 2001 estimated Sarawak's sawlog exports at an average of 14,109,000 m3 per year between 1996 and 2000.

 In 1955, OCBC became the first foreign bank to operate in Sarawak, with other overseas banks following suit.
 Other notable Sarawak-based companies include Cahya Mata Sarawak Berhad, Naim Holdings, and Rimbunan Hijau.